“We are what we repeatedly do, excellence, therefore is not an act but a habit.” – Aristotle

 Once you begin waking up earlier, start your day with some sort of exercise.
 Whether you run, lift weights, bike, swim, or play basketball get your body moving early.

-Exercising early is a habit that most successful people share, but to truly reap the benefits you must be consistent.
+Exercising early is a habit that most successful men share, but to truly reap the benefits you must be consistent.

 Here are a few easy tactics you can use to make working out automatic.